 Quick-care clinics commonly see patients with minor health concerns.
 This includes:

 Quick-care clinics are typically staffed by nurse practitioners or physician assistants.
 Many offer flu shots.
-These clinics will not have your health history on file.
-Be sure to tell the clinic what medicines you are taking (both prescription and over-the-counter).
-This will prevent the staff from prescribing another medicine that will interact with what you are currently taking.
+These clinics will not typically have your health history on file.
+Be sure to tell the clinic what medicines you are taking (both prescription and over the counter).
+This will prevent the staff from prescribing another medicine that could interact with what you are currently taking.
 Also, tell the staff your doctor’s name and contact information so that they can contact him or her if needed.
 Be sure to tell the clinic staff if you are allergic to any medicines or supplies (latex) and if you are being treated for a health condition.